 What are the cost differences between tankless and tank water heaters?

-What are the advantages and disadvantages of tankless water heaters compared to traditional tank models?
+What are the advantages and disadvantages of tankless water heaters compared to traditional tanks?

-How do electric tankless water heaters compare to their tank counterparts in terms of performance and energy efficiency?
+How do electric tankless water heaters compare to tank models?

-Are tankless water heaters a practical solution for most homes?
+Are tankless water heaters practical for most homes?